Would you be surprised to know that more than art—possibly even more than mathematics and milkshakes—David Walsh is mad about books?

 Our collection reflects David Walsh's tastes (which are both prolific and eclectic; as a kid he had no friends, so decided to dedicate his small life to reading, in Dewey order, the entirety of the Glenorchy City Library.
 If you have the choice, we recommend friends instead).

 As he’s got cooler, David’s collection has grown.
 It started out at about 1400 books when he was researching his previous museum, the Moorilla Museum of Antiquities (‘Nobody came, so we declared it a triumph and decided to expand’, he says).
 As his interest broadened to encompass modern and contemporary art, so did the library collection; by the time we opened to the public in 2011, we had expanded to around 5000 titles.
-Since then it has continued to grow and now boasts (literally, he boasts about it quite a lot) around 11,000 titles in a range of formats, covering topics such as architecture, science, philosophy, statistics, literature, mathematics, ancient Egypt, and African art; as well as wine, beer, betting odds, religion, socialism, sex, and that old chestnut—death.
+Since then it has continued to grow and now boasts (literally, he boasts about it quite a lot) almost 14,000 titles in a range of formats, covering topics such as architecture, science, philosophy, statistics, literature, mathematics, ancient Egypt, and African art; as well as wine, beer, betting odds, religion, socialism, sex, and that old chestnut—death.

 As a priority the collection holds titles relating directly to the artworks, artists and themes explored in Mona's exhibitions.
 If you want to know more about the artists exhibited at Mona—for example Marina Abramović, Anselm Kiefer, Wim Delvoye, among many others—then the library has a great range of titles for you to browse.
 In the case of some artists, like Sidney Nolan, the Mona library has a more extensive collection of items than any other library in Tasmania [smug face].